Aug 10, 2014

 You must provide your own bedding, towels, and soap.

-Lofts are prohibited in most residence halls.
-If you wish to construct a loft, you must submit construction plans to your house manager for review and approval of structural adequacy and compliance with the following requirements:
+Lofts are prohibited in all MIT residence halls except Burton Conner, East Campus, Random Hall and Senior House.
+If a student wishes to construct a loft, he/she must submit construction plans to the House Manager for review and approval of structural adequacy.

 - To ensure that sleeping residents are visible in a building fire search, your loft may not be attached to building components or be enclosed with drapes, curtains, or doors.